-This article helps plaintiffs and attorneys alike learn more about lawsuit loans in Maine.
+This article helps plaintiffs and attorneys alike learn more about lawsuit loans and alternatives in Maine.
 Below you will find the following information:

 Maine regulates lawsuit loans by law and requires registration in the state.
 They do not have an interest rate cap included in the registration.
 Many companies claim to service the state of Maine, but not all are registered with the state.

 See MRS Title 9-A, Article 12.
 Legal Funding Practices.
 Enacted in 2008, Maine’s statute requires registration in the state.
 It mandates that lawsuit lending agreements be written in a clear and coherent manner to promote consumers’ understanding thereof.
 Maine does not cap interest rates.

 Source: MRS Title 9-A, Article 12.
 Legal Funding Practices